cedricherman/NSF_Award/README.md

           - sklearn (Multinomial Naive Bayes)<br>
           - nltk<br>

 5. Abstract clustering.
-We will use abstracts to identify silos and areas of overlap between directorates.
+We will use abstracts to identify silos and areas of overlap between directorates.<br>
   Python modules :<br>
           - utilsvectorizer (custom module for vectorization, Bag of words, N-grams)<br>
           - Abstract_transformation (custom  module to clean Abstract data)<br>